Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Concluding Remarks

 \section{Concluding Remarks}

-We have studied the second-order asymptotics (i.e.\ identified the optimal second-order coding rate region) of the Gaussian MAC with DMS.
+We have identified the optimal second-order coding rate region of the Gaussian MAC with degraded message sets.
 There are two reasons as to why the analysis here is more tractable vis-\`a-vis finite blocklength or second-order analysis for the the discrete memoryless MAC (DM-MAC) studied extensively in \cite{TK12, huang12, Mol12, Mou13, Scarlett13b, Haim12}.
 Gaussianity allows us to identify the boundary of the capacity region and associate each point on the boundary with an input distribution parametrized by $\rho$.
-Because for the DM-MAC, one needs to take the convex closure of the union over input distributions $P_{X_1 , X_2}$ to define the capacity region~\cite[Sec.~4.5]{elgamal}, the boundary points are more difficult to characterize.
-In addition, in the absence of the DMS assumption, one needs to ensure in a converse proof (possibly related to the {\em wringing technique} of Ahlswede~\cite{Ahl82}) that the codewords pairs are almost orthogonal.
-By leveraging on the DMS assumption, we circumvent this requirement.
+For the DM-MAC, one needs to take the convex closure of the union over input distributions $P_{X_1 , X_2}$ to define the capacity region~\cite[Sec.~4.5]{elgamal}, and hence the boundary points are more difficult to characterize.
+In addition, one needs to ensure in a converse proof (possibly related to the {\em wringing technique} of Ahlswede~\cite{Ahl82}) that the codewords pairs are almost orthogonal.
+By leveraging on the assumption of degraded message sets, we circumvent this requirement.

-For future investigations, we note that the Gaussian broadcast channel~\cite[Sec.~5.5]{elgamal} is a problem which is very similar to the Gaussian MAC with DMS (both require superposition coding and each point on the boundary is achieved by a unique input distribution).
+For future investigations, we note that the Gaussian broadcast channel~\cite[Sec.~5.5]{elgamal} is a problem which is similar to the Gaussian MAC with degraded message sets (e.g. both require superposition coding, and each point on the boundary is achieved by a unique input distribution).
 As such, we expect that some of the second-order analysis techniques contained herein may be applicable to the Gaussian broadcast channel.
+The authors have recently adapted the techniques herein for the discrete memoryless MAC with degraded message sets \cite{ScaTan14}, again obtaining a conclusive characterization of the second-order rate region.